neilernst/ResearchSkillsUVic/assignments/proposal_assignment.md

 ## Due:

-- **Apr 8** - email me a PDF formatted in your venue's style of choice (e.g., IEEETran, ACM CompSci, CHI, NeurIPS, etc.)
+- **Dec 2** - email me a PDF formatted in your venue's style of choice (e.g., IEEETran, ACM CompSci, CHI, NeurIPS, etc.) If you go to Overleaf, there are pre-existing templates for this.

 ## Overview